 Be sure to compare apples to apples.
 Some companies advertise just the pricing of the shell, and those low numbers can look like a better deal on the surface.

 At Confederation, we provide a Total Log & Timber Frame Package that includes custom design and total support along the way.

-IMPORTANT NOTE: The prices we’ll talk about in this article are for an all-in, finished home with a foundation and unfinished basement (we’re not including decks and garages here as they vary greatly depending on the plan*) – because, let’s face it, you’re building a home, not a shell.
+IMPORTANT NOTE: While we always provide a quote for your log or timber frame package, our job is to help you understand the bottom line by working with you to estimate the total cost of your finished home.
+The prices we’ll talk about in this article are for an all-in, finished home with a foundation and unfinished basement (we’re not including decks and garages here as they vary greatly depending on the plan*) – because, let’s face it, you’re building a home, not a shell.
 At the end of the day, you need to estimate the total cost.

 What Does a Log Home Cost, Really?